MikeData/databaker_NEWO/README.md

 ## Notes:
 The script has built in integrity and validation checks (is it a sound file? does it have the correct dimensions etc).
 IF there are any problems they should point you in the right direction.

+## Structure

+This recipe is intended for use with a very specific legacy output structure.
+If you're a visitor and running (I wouldnt advise it - use the demo), you'll need to use the WDA structure_csv_user.py file stored elsewherer on our github.